Dez Bryant Worked Out With Dak Prescott In Latest Step Towards A Comeback

 Dez Bryant hasn’t made his desire to return to the Dallas Cowboys a secret.
-He’s been working out, in the public eye as much as possible to show that he’s ready to get back in the league.
+He’s been working out in the public eye as much as possible to show that he’s ready to get back in the league.
 That includes a workout earlier this week with someone he hopes will be a teammate in 2020.
 Bleacher Report‘s Blake Schuster reports Bryant’s personal trainer posted a couple of videos showing the receiver going through drills with Cowboys quarterback Dak Prescott.

 Robinson posted videos of Prescott throwing passes to Bryant on Twitter.
-The display was clearly meant to illustrate the player is ready to get on the field for real this year.
+The display was clearly meant to illustrate that the player is ready to get on the field for real this year.

 While the receiver has talked long and hard about wanting to sign with a professional team, he’s not signing with just anyone.
 Earlier this winter, several of his fans brought up the idea of him plying his trade in the XFL.